 The process of making The Holy Bigotry has been extremely painful.
 Nevertheless, I feel this film had to be made.
 My intention with this film is not to prove religion wrong, because that may also be considered bigotry.
 Instead, I take a look back in history to show some of the dire consequences of religion and bigoted politics.

 2. The film opens with a warning about the content.
 Is it necessary to use graphic images to make a point?

 – It is not often that I use graphic images to this extent.
 This short film, I would say, is just as much a documentary as it is an art film.
-The photos and paintings are a way to document how innocence suffers when brutal politics or religion strikes: how children and people without much resistance get struck by the very powerful hand of the holy scripts, or the ideas of political fanatics.
+The photos and paintings are a way to document how innocence suffers when brutal politics or religion strikes: how people without much resistance get struck by the very powerful hand of the holy scripts, or the ideas of political fanatics.
 So in this case, it felt very natural to use graphic images, especially in relation to the very merciless music, which accompanies this narrative.
-To use censored clips and veiled images to convey a brutal world would simply not be credible.

 3. Can you explain the title of the music «Warning Zero»?

 – Without revealing too much, the "Zero" in the title might be seen as something digital.
 In the digital world one operates with the two values 1 or 0.
 All or Nothing.
 The "Warning" in this film might be referring to how fanaticism has dire consequences – signified by "0" (nothing) – for people, given the right (or wrong) circumstances.
 The composition «Warning Zero» Op.54 is as much a part of this anti-bigotry manifesto as the images are; it is the actual foundation of the film.